SuperIzya/how-to-fp/README.md

 ![Why FP](./gifs/types-algebras.gif)

+Functional programming is a programming paradigm based on [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus), which is
+> ...formal system in mathematical logic for expressing computation...
+> It is a universal model of computation that can be used to simulate any Turing machine.

-Apart from being strictly aesthetic and cool, there are major advantages to use FP:
+There are major advantages to use FP:

 * Functional code is easy reasoning about due to:

-    * [referential transparency][RP]
-    (gist: An expression is called referentially transparent if it can be replaced with its corresponding value without changing the program's behavior) which means in less fancy words that on any level it is easy to understand what's going on in the code
-    * types are more semantic //have more semantic meaning?//
-    * pure functions tend to be smaller than non pure (about pure functions later)
+  * [referential transparency][RP]: a function is referential transparent if by replacing the function call in code by the result of evaluation of the function with current arguments (given that they are known), the behavior of the code wouldn't change.
+Function

+    ```scala
+    def add(x: Int, y: Int): Int = x + y
+    ```

+    is referential transparent.
+Every call to this function in the code can be replace by its result.
+This also means that no matter the scale, it takes about the same amount of effort to understand the code.

-    * functional code - means declarative code, which in turn means, that all imperative code will be separated from the algorithms.
+  * functional code - declarative code.

 * Fewer bugs due to:
     * code is easier to reason about (see above)
-    * since your code is much more like a mathematical model, the compiler will check your model, and the compilation will fail in case your model is not converging, or there are illegal (in current model) operations
+    * since the code is much more like a mathematical model, the compiler can check it more thorough.
+The compilation will fail in case your model is not converging, or there are illegal (in current model) operations
-    * logic written with pure functions is easier to test
-* Easier to spot and deeper levels of abstractions due to when anything type-specific is removed from the algorithms, the algorithms are left bare-boned, unobstructed.
-And then it is much simpler to spot patterns and abstractions in there.
-* It is always better to tell __what__ to do instead of __how__.
+* It is almost always better to tell __what__ to do instead of __how__.
+By telling __what__ to do, you're using higher level of abstractions.
+Some smart people dedicated a lot of time and effort to implement the abstraction efficient and correct.
+In rare cases, when you need something better, you'll dedicate all the resources to make it the best way possible.
+You will not write your own web server, in case you need something special, and then it will become one of _core businesses_.
 Functional code tells computer __what__ to do ([declarative code](https://en.wikipedia.org/wiki/Declarative_programming)), while your regular C-like code is telling the machine __how__ to do what it should do ([imperative code](https://en.wikipedia.org/wiki/Imperative_programming)).

 [to top][0]